Economics is a social science and as such is best studied in the context of broader exposure to the liberal arts and sciences.

-Specific, current academic year catalog edition USM Economics major and minor degree requirements can be viewed via Degrees & Certificates.
+Specific, current academic year catalog edition USM Economics major and minor degree requirements can be viewed on this Web site via the Degrees & Certificates link on left-side navigational menu.

 Note to incoming and current USM students—The specific USM Economics major and minor degree requirements identified above are valid only if: